 When a user’s activity on your site or app meets criteria you’ve specified for an audience, the cookie or ad ID associated with that activity is added to the appropriate Remarketing Audience (unless it has been already been added).
-Any of these users who later visit a site on the Google Display Network may be shown one of your remarketing ads (depending on whether you win the ad auction).
+Any of these users who later visit a site on the Google Display Network or use Google Search may be shown one of your remarketing ads (depending on whether you win the ad auction).

 As you get comfortable with remarketing, you can tailor your creatives and apply remarketing best practices.